 On a Windows machine, once you’ve installed the microKORG Sound Editor it will create a folder in your “Documents” or “My Documents” folder called “KORG.”
-Under that will be another folder called “microKORG.”
-Under that will be two folders, one called “My Library” in which you should place any .PRG files that you have, and another folder called “My Setup” in which you should place any .SET files that you have.
+Under that will be two folders, one called “My Library” and another folder called “My Setup.”
+Each of those folders will have a sub-folder called “microKORG” in it.
+Place any any .PRG files you have into the “My Library/microKORG” folder, and place any .SET files that you have in

 On Mac, all you need to do is open the bank file.

 There’s free software for Mac called SysEx Librarian that will allow you to transfer the patches one by one if you have them in .MID format.

 On Windows you can do the same with MIDI OX.